UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 ### Backward Diffusion Process

 The backward process can be understood as running the forward diffusion process in the other direction.
 Starting with a very noisy image, the idea to sample noise from a Gaussian distribution and progressively remove this noise from the image until the original image has been reconstructed.
+The reverse process aims to learn the conditional distribution
+$$p*\theta (\mathbf{x}*{t-1} | \mathbf{x}\_t)$$
-The reverse process aims to learn the conditional distribution $$ p*\theta (\mathbf{x}*{t-1} | \mathbf{x}\_t) $$ which represents the noise we need to subtract from the order at time t in order to obtain the image at time t-1.
+which represents the noise we need to subtract from the order at time t in order to obtain the image at time t-1.

 ## Video Diffusion Models